Community REACH Project

 Community REACH Volunteer Champions

-WHFS will recruit and train Community REACH Volunteer Champions to:
+WHFS has recruited and trained Community REACH Volunteer Champions to:

 - Conduct outreach work to highlight the benefits of antenatal care to women of childbearing age, especially women who are trying to conceive and pregnant women.

 - Record the reasons women are not accessing antenatal care at the earliest opportunity, or are delaying contacting their GP about their pregnancy.